hz-b/sdd-wvfm-pysoftioc/README.md

 ## Trigger IOC

 This IOC connects to a remote raspberry pi which has been configured to allow remote access to it's GPIO pins.
+It is intended to send and recieve triggers to a Biologic SP300 Potentiostat, but it could be used for any triggering applications if modified.

+This script is to be run on some other machine than the rpi with the pins.
+It could be run locally on the pi, but developing on a pi is slow!

 To pins 17 and 18 a level shifter has been attached which converts the 3.3V from the pi to the 5V expected by the biologic.